Anıtkabir — the mausoleum of Mustafa Kemal Atatürk, founder of the Turkish Republic

 What makes Ankara significant

 Anıtkabir: The mausoleum of Mustafa Kemal Atatürk is the defining site of Ankara — a Republican-era complex (built 1944–1953) drawing on Hittite, Anatolian, and classical architectural forms.
+The Lion Road approach (262m, flanked by 24 stone lions), the colonnaded ceremonial court, and the 40-tonne red marble cenotaph create a monument of considerable architectural and emotional power.
 Every Turkish schoolchild visits; millions of Turkish citizens make the trip annually.
-Entry free.
+The on-site Atatürk and War of Independence Museum is well-documented in English.
+Entry: free.
+Allow 1.5–2.5 hours.

-Museum of Anatolian Civilisations: The finest collection of prehistoric and ancient Anatolian artefacts in the world — the transition from hunter-gatherer to settled agriculture (Çatalhöyük, 9,000 BCE), Bronze Age metallurgy, Hittite imperial objects, Phrygian craftsmanship, and Urartian gold.
-One of Turkey’s most important museums.
-Entry: ₺200.
+Museum of Anatolian Civilisations: The finest collection of prehistoric and ancient Anatolian artefacts in the world — the transition from hunter-gatherer to settled agriculture (Çatalhöyük, 9,000 BCE), Bronze Age metallurgy from the Alacahöyük royal tombs, Hittite imperial reliefs and cuneiform tablets, Phrygian furniture and metalwork, and Urartian bronze cauldrons.
+Housed in a 15th-century Ottoman bedesten at the foot of the Citadel.
+Entry: ₺200 (as of 2026).
+Open Tuesday–Sunday 08:30–17:30.
+Allow 2–3 hours minimum.

-The Citadel (Hisar): The Byzantine-Seljuk-Ottoman citadel on a hill above the modern city — the oldest part of Ankara, still partially inhabited, with winding streets, Ottoman houses, and the most atmospheric area of the city.
+The Citadel (Hisar): The Byzantine-Seljuk-Ottoman citadel on a volcanic hill above the modern city — the oldest part of Ankara, still partially inhabited, with winding stone streets, Ottoman timber-framed houses, craft workshops, and panoramic views.
+The Çıkrıkçılar Yokuşu (Copper Bazaar) market street descends toward Ulus — antiques, copperware, traditional instruments, worth an hour of wandering.
+Entry to outer walls: free.

 Daily costs